Happy Louie and Julcia's Polka Band

-Happy Louie, born Louis George Dusseault on August 4, 1934 in Ware,_Massachusetts, was a musician and leader of the Happy Louie and Julcia's Polka Band.
+Happy Louie, born Louis George Dusseault on August 4, 1934 in Ware, Massachusetts, was a musician and leader of the Happy Louie and Julcia's Polka Band.
 He received a Grammy nomination for Best Polka Album in 1995.
 He was inducted to the International Polka Association Polka Hall of Fame in 1982.
 His MGM original recording of Accordion A go-go was featured in a major motion picture.
-He was born in Ware, Massachusetts and lived in Wilbraham, Massachusetts before passing away on November 26, 2021.
+He was born in Ware, Massachusetts and lived in Wilbraham, Massachusetts before dying on November 26, 2021.